PRECIOUS-Gold prices dip on firmer dollar, equities

 * Speculators cut net longs in COMEX gold

-* SPDR Gold holdings fell 0.1% on Friday (Adds comments, details, updates prices)
+* SPDR Gold holdings slip 0.1% on Friday (Adds details, technicals, updates prices)

 By Harshith Aranya

-Aug 19 (Reuters) - Gold prices dipped on Monday due to a stronger U.S. dollar and a recovery in equities, as major central banks around the world hinted at more stimulus, easing fears about a sharp economic downturn.
+Aug 19 (Reuters) - Gold prices slipped on Monday due to a stronger U.S. dollar and a recovery in equities, as hints of more stimulus from major central banks around the world eased concerns about a recession.

 “The dollar is getting stronger, and given that gold had a very good rally over the last few weeks, we are just seeing some profit-taking coming in,” said OANDA analyst Jeffrey Halley, adding that the recovery in equities is somewhat fragile and gold looks constructive.